Today, I am interviewing Dipanshu Rawal on my blog, a guy who I have been following for quite some time.

 From following him on Quora to this Interview, I had been always fascinated by the way he writes.

-This is an interview about people who think they have a purpose to inspire others and Dipanshu is one of them.
+This is the start of an interview series about people who think they have a purpose to inspire others to live their passion and do the work they love and Dipanshu is one of them.

 Dipanshu is a versatile personality who is a purpose and clarity coach, an influencer on Quora, a digital marketer and a blogger.